Customize Consent Preferences

 Planners create safe and inclusive communities for all through thoughtful engagement and participatory approaches.

 The Canadian planning profession has an ethical responsibility to work for the public good.
-Applying an equity, diversity, and inclusion (EDI) lens to all levels of planning practice is required to confront and address systemic racism and discrimination in the governance systems, practices, and policies that planners create, influence, and implement.
+Applying an equity, diversity, inclusion, and accessibility (EDIA) lens to all levels of planning practice is required to confront and address systemic racism and discrimination in the governance systems, practices, and policies that planners create, influence, and implement.

-Applying an equity, diversity, and inclusion lens to planning practice is required to confront and address systemic racism and discrimination.”
+Applying an equity, diversity, inclusion, and accessibility lens to planning practice is required to confront and address systemic racism and discrimination.”

 Aspiring for More

-CIP aspires to be a trusted voice for equity, diversity, and inclusion for Canada’s planning community by:
+CIP aspires to be a trusted voice for equity, diversity, inclusion, and accessibility for Canada’s planning community by:

 Leaders: Representing the diversity of our communities in the organization’s leadership